Vector Embeddings

 Many applications can benefit from the ability to find text or images similar to a target.
 For example, when a new support case is logged at a help desk, the support team can benefit from the ability to find similar cases that have already been resolved.
 The advantage of using embedding vectors in this application is that it goes beyond keyword matching to semantic similarity, so related records can be found even if they don’t contain exactly the same words.

-Snowflake Cortex offers the EMBED_TEXT_768 and EMBED_TEXT_1024 functions to create embeddings as well as several Vector similarity functions to compare them for various applications.
+Snowflake Cortex offers the EMBED_TEXT_768 and EMBED_TEXT_1024 functions and several Vector functions to compare them for various applications.

 Snowflake offers the following text embedding models.
 See below for more details.